Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Model, data equation, and likelihood

 In this work we assume the linearity of the polarization signal and defer to future work the addition of more complex cases.
 Hence, in the low-polarization regime, the mean polarization vectors ($\bar{\mathbf{m}}_i^{[k]}$) of clouds along the LOS are additive.
 The same is true for the covariance matrices from the intrinsic scatter.
 Here, we have introduced the superscript $[k]$ to label clouds from $[1]$ to $[N_c]$, for the nearest and the farthest cloud, respectively.
 As for the case of a single cloud, the total covariance ($\Sigma_i$) on the Stokes parameters for a star $i$ depends on the observational uncertainties and on the sum of all sources of intrinsic scatter intervening along the LOS, from the star to the observer.
 Thus, assuming $N_c$ independent clouds along the LOS, the data equation for a star $i$ is:

 where

 in which we implicitly assume that star $i$ lies behind cloud $[k]$ and in front of cloud $[k+1]$, if $k < N_c$ and behind all clouds if $k=N_c$.

 To determine the likelihood for the set of cloud parameters given star data we marginalize over the true parallax of the star.
-This step allows us the separate the likelihood in $N_c + 1$ terms, building the likelihood of a mixture model where the different terms correspond to a different (increasing) number of foreground clouds:
+This step allows us to separate the likelihood into $N_c + 1$ terms, building the likelihood of a mixture model where the different terms correspond to a different (increasing) number of foreground clouds:

 The coefficients $P_{k,i}$ result from the integration of the probability density function of the star parallax in the inter-cloud ranges of parallax and take the form

 Finally, from an ensemble of stars, the likelihood of the cloud parameters for a given LOS is given by the product of the likelihoods of the data points, as in Eq.~\ref{eq:total_likelihood}.